Nexfinity/CakeyBot-Wiki/en/feature/leveling.md

 * XP rates can be modified server-wide or through multipliers
 * Channels and roles can be excluded from XP earning

+> Members with [Cakey Personal](/en/feature/cakey-personal) earn **+50% XP** from messages, voice and random XP drops.
+It multiplies with double XP days and role/channel multipliers.
+Server admins can switch it off with the **Cakey Personal XP Bonus** setting below.
+{.is-info}

 When a user earns enough XP to exceed their current level's threshold, a level-up event is triggered, which can:

 * Award role rewards if configured